Nik-Kras/Kaggle-San-Francisco-Crime/README.md

 The project is constructed in next way.
 There are numbered scripts, starting from "0-Load-and-convert.R" and finishing with "6-Use-LogReg.R".
 The main Idea is to run them one by one and read the console output to get a feedback of what is happening.

+<h3>How to run</h3>

+Run the script main.R which will call all the numbered scripts one by one.
+Or you can do it manually.
+Look at feedback in the terminal

 <h3>Description of scripts</h3>
 <ul>
   <li>"0-Load-and-convert.R".
 The script loads training and testing sets from dataset folder.
 It process them in a way that all strings will be replaced by numbers.
 The special field Data which showed information like "2015-05-13 23:53:00" was expanded to 4 different numerical fields - Year, Month, Day and Time where Time is a number of minutes in a Day   </li>